fredrickmakoffu/symfony-payment-processor/README.md

 5. The controller then returns the response to the client.

+The same process is largely repeated when you make a payment through the PaymentGatewayCommand.
+The only difference is that the command is run from the command line and not through an HTTP request.

+1. The client runs the command `php bin/console app:process-payment {payment_system} {amount} {currency} {cardNumber} {cardExpYear} {cardExpMonth} {cardCvv}` with the payment details.

+2. We validate the request and ensure that all the required parameters are present and in the format we require

+3. We process the payment	and return a response to the client.

+``
+php bin/console app:process-payment shift4 92.00 USD 4200000000000000 2034 05 123
+``
 ## Testing

 To run the tests for the application, you can use the following command: